harrisonjansma/Portfolio/README.md

   <p align="center">
 <a href="https://www.linkedin.com/in/harrisonjansma/"><img src="images/Linkedin.PNG"></a></p>

-  <p> Since I am twenty-three years old and entering into a masters program, I have had little industry experience.
-Lack of access to a production environment has been the largest road-block in my curriculum.
-I think I have found a solution to this issue that is unique to the tech industry.</p>
+  <p> I am twenty-three years old and enrolled in a masters program, I have had little industry experience.
+This lack of access to a production environment has been the largest road-block in my curriculum.
+However, I think I have found a solution to this issue that is unique to the tech industry.</p>

   <p>Thanks to the availability of cheap computational resources, I have found that it is possible for an individual to create their own production systems.
 In the last few months, I have deployed servers on DigitalOcean to host my website, build machine learning environments, and house MySQL databases.
 All of these are  practical applications relevant to the day to day of a data scientist or machine learning engineer.</p>